Begin your journey...

 -

-Most people believe that mental health problems, sometimes known as mental disorder, is rare and “happens to someone else.“ In fact, mental illness is common and widespread.
+There is a myth that mental health conditions are rare and “happen to someone else.“ The fact is: mental health conditions are common and widespread.
 An estimated 54 million Americans suffer from some form of mental illness in a given year.

-A mental issue is a condition commonly triggered by stress that results in symptoms that can lead to mild to severe disturbances in thinking and/or behavior, resulting in an inability to cope with life’s ordinary demands and relationships.
+A mental health or substance use condition commonly develops from stress that results in symptoms that can lead to mild to severe disturbances in thinking and/or behavior, resulting in an inability to cope with or manage life’s ordinary demands and relationships.
+This stress can lead some to use drugs or alcohol as a method of coping.

-Mental health problems may be related to excessive stress due to a particular situation or series of events.
-As with physical diseases, mental health conditions are often physical as well as emotional and psychological.
-Mental health conditions may be caused by a reaction to environmental stresses, genetic factors, biochemical imbalances, or a combination.
-With proper support and treatment, many people learn to cope or recover from a mental mental health issue or emotional disorder.
+Mental health and substance use conditions may be related to excessive stress due to a particular situation or series of events.
+Impaired mental health and addiction is often both biological and psychological and can develop from a reaction to environmental stresses, genetic factors, biochemical imbalances, or a combination.

 Are you or someone you know living with mental health problems?
 Experiencing one or more of the following can be an early indicator of a problem: